NCAS-CMS/cf-python/docs/source/tutorial.rst

   source of the algorithm employed.
 The text must take the form ``software-name version version-string [(optional-information)]``.

-* The retained precision of the algortqhm is defined with either the ``quantization_nsb`` or ``quantization_nsd`` parameter.
+* The retained precision of the algorithm is defined with either the ``quantization_nsb`` or ``quantization_nsd`` parameter.

 If quantization has been applied to the data, then it may be described